yaoxue1993/DiffSynth-Engine/README.md

 ## Citation

-If you use this codebase, or otherwise found our work valuable, please cite:
+If you use this codebase, or otherwise found our work helpful, please cite:

 ```bibtex
 @misc{diffsynth-engine2025,